ian-purvis/purvis-dev2025-crispr-outcomes/README.md

 # purvis-dev2025-crispr-outcomes

 Purvis Dev 2025 CRISPR editing outcomes analysis.
-It uses the `CrispRVariants` package to analyze CRISPR editing outcomes from paired-end sequencing data.
+It uses the `CrispRVariants` package to analyze CRISPR editing outcomes from single- and paired-end sequencing data.
 Amplicon sequencing data is used to assess the efficiency of CRISPR editing at a specific target region in the mouse genome.

 Data from this analysis is included in the following publication: https://journals.biologists.com/dev/article/153/6/dev204881/371171/A-robust-cis-regulatory-network-ensures-Otx2